openfisca/openfisca-doc/en/install.md

 We recommend using Miniconda because it's the simplest solution we've found to install Python scientific packages like NumPy for the different operating systems.

-Start by following their [quick install page](http://conda.pydata.org/docs/install/quick.html).
+Start by following their [quick install page](http://conda.pydata.org/docs/install/quick.html) (choose the installer for Python 2.7).

 ### Create your env